 Mark Briley has served as the Lead Pastor of Harvard Avenue Christian Church (DoC) in Tulsa, Oklahoma, since 2009.
 Ordained by the movement in 2006, Mark became a third generation Disciples minister.
 He is passionate about church health, fostering authentic environments for people to find acceptance, a growing faith, and room to discern their life purpose.
 Married fifteen years to his wife, Carrie, they enjoy life and ministry in Tulsa with three young children: Morgan, Dane and Hayes.
 Mark is a Bethany Fellow alum and believes fully in the “Bethany rhythm” that cultivates health and strength among newly ordained pastors.
 He holds a degree in Psychology from Purdue University and a Master of Divinity degree from Christian Theological Seminary.

-Kim Gage Ryan serves as Director of Bethany Fellows— a Christian Church (Disciples of Christ) ministry supporting young clergy in their first five years of ministry.
+Kim Gage Ryan serves as Co-Director/Pastor of Bethany Fellows— a Christian Church (Disciples of Christ) ministry supporting young clergy in their first five years of ministry.
 Building on 25 years of congregational experience in Indiana and Missouri, she also consults with congregations to help expand their ministries to reach their goals and visions— specifically in the areas of Christian Education, Evangelism, Welcome and Hospitality and Spiritual Gifts Empowerment.

 She is an active member at Olivet Christian Church in Columbia, MO.

 Born and raised in Amarillo, TX, Kim graduated from Texas Tech University in 1980 and Brite Divinity School in 1984.
 She has two sons—Gage and Keller and one sweet grandson—Oliver.